Who is Albert A. van Daalen?

 In nature, the organism that best manages to adapt to changes in its environment, survives.
 This natural principle also applies to people and society.
 He experienced that principle personally in his struggle to survive during his bankruptcy years.
 But in the ever-changing world, entrepreneurship is also about adaptability.
 In business, it is necessary to respond to changing circumstances, time and again.
 Sometimes these require, for example, loan capital in the form of debt and/or equity, or a (re)investment in real estate.
 And sometimes mergers or acquisitions.

 About his ‘unique selling points’ (USPs) as a businessman

-Gradually, his business obtained a focus on both business & finance strategy and corporate finance as well as real estate trading, such as buying, selling and rentals.
+Gradually, his business obtained a focus on both business & finance affairs and corporate finance as well as real estate trading, such as buying, selling and rentals.
 He now has a highly qualified network that has led to successfully completed engagements in this context.
 He realises this in close cooperation with other (independent) professionals.

 He makes available both his versatile expertise and entrepreneurial experience and his international network to companies and institutions through his corporations and partnerships in order to help achieve their stated goals.
 But also to investors looking for a knowledgeable professional to (help) find clients or (help) select interesting propositions.
 All based on a maximum result-focused effort at low cost.

 As a minister he wants to serve churches and society through ecumenical pastoral and diaconal ministries.
 His ministries are characterized by a non-dogmatic and non-ideological approach, which includes both conservative and liberal positions.